-Jumping Jack Frost it’s cold outside!
-You may be worried for your tender plants at this time of year, but never fear, a few simple tricks will keep them in tip top condition throughout the cold snap and beyond.
+At this time of year, you may be worried for your tender plants, but never fear, a few simple tricks will keep them in tip top condition throughout the cold snap and beyond.

 Plants in pots on your patio are vulnerable to frost because their large surface area makes their soil more prone to freezing than that in the ground.